Onward….to the Good Stewardship of Historic Roudebush Farm

 Property deeds are a matter of public record.
 Here is what the deed restriction for Roudebush Farm deed restriction states:

-Both maintenance and any rehabilitation of the historic farmhouse and schoolhouse will be done in accordance with the Secretary of the Interior’s Standards for Rehabilitation (check the Standards out here).
+Both maintenance and any rehabilitation of the historic farmhouse and schoolhouse will be done in accordance with the Secretary of the Interior’s Standards for Rehabilitation.
 In addition, no demolition, alterations, or physical or structural changes shall be made to the architecturally and/or historical significant interior or exterior features of the farmhouse and schoolhouse without prior consultation of the Ohio Historical Society acting through the Ohio Historic Preservation Office.

 So what are those significant interior or exterior features of the farmhouse and schoolhouse–keeping in mind that the restriction was added to preserve and protect the property’s National Register qualities?